Sign In / Sign Out

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Based on a diversified portfolio upon graduation, students opting for the graphic design profession gain employment in:
+Based on a diversified portfolio upon graduation, those who opt for the graphic design profession gain employment in:

 Specific examples of graphic designers' work include:

 Graduates of the program may also pursue graduate studies leading to careers in design education and other fields of professional endeavor in design.